reskillamericans/Wildfire-Group1/README.md

 - Command lines to start the server
   - To start server in development mode: 'npm run dev'
-  - To start server in production mode: 'npm run prod'
+  - To start server in production mode: 'npm run start'
+  - To delete faqs "npm run deleteFaqs"

 All the best!